AbhilashaSGupta/platapi-quality-plugin/README.md

 ![Build Status](https://api-customers.jenkins.int.godaddy.com/view/plugins/job/platapi-quality-plugin/job/master/statusbadges-build/icon) ![Grade](https://api-customers.jenkins.int.godaddy.com/view/plugins/job/platapi-quality-plugin/job/master/statusbadges-grade/icon)

-Forked from [https://github.com/xvik/gradle-quality-plugin](gradle quality plugin) and heavily customized.
+Forked from [https://github.com/xvik/gradle-quality-plugin] and heavily customized.

-This plugin enables and configures quality checks for java projects using provided configs.
+This plugin enables and configures quality checks for java projects
+* Checkstyle
+* PMD
+* Spotbugs
+* OWASP

 ## Main Features
 - Zero configuration by default: provided opinionated configs applied to all quality plugins
-- Default configuration files may be customized
+- Default configuration files may be imported to the local project and customized
 - Adds extra javac lint options to see more warnings
 - Complete console output for all quality plugins
 - Html and xml reports for all plugins (custom xsl used for findbugs html report because it can't generate both xml and html reports)
 - Grouping tasks to run registered quality plugins for exact source set (e.g. checkQualityMain)
-- Supports dependency management using owasps plugin
+- Dependency known vulnerability detection and upgrade simplification

 ## Configurations
 To activate, add the following to your build gradle